PatzEdi/Stockstir/README.md

 ```
 Stockstir.Tools.getSinglePrice("ticker/stockSymbol")
 ```
-Since this library has many more features (too many to explain here in a neat way), you can take a look at the [Documentation](https://stockstir.readthedocs.io/en/latest/index.html) file under the project files.
+Since this library has many more features (too many to explain here in a neat way), you can take a look at the [Documentation](https://stockstir.readthedocs.io/en/latest/index.html) hosted by readthedocs.io.

 ## **Features**
+- With V2, a new fail-safe system and new providers are implemented, as well as other features, enhancements, and fixes.
 - Instantly gather stock prices from any company in real time.
 - Includes a single price gathering tool to get the price of any company once.
 - Includes a multi data gathering tool which has features like anti ban, random user agents, delay for each request, and of course how much data to gather.